-Summer Ride partners with a local private academy with an expansive campus located a short bus trip from Highland Mountain.
-Campers will live in the dormitory and have access to top-notch school facilities including the gym, dining hall, basketball court, sports fields, lounges, and more.
+The Ayr Academy partners with a local private academy, the Tilton School.
+The campus is located a short van trip from Highland Mountain.
+Campers will live in the Ayr dormitory and have access to top-notch school facilities including the gym, dining hall, basketball court, sports fields, lounges, and more.

 Food & Beverage

-The Summer Ride camp price includes three meals a day, beverages and snacks.
-For overnighters, breakfast and dinner will be served in the school’s dining facility across from the Summer Ride Dorm.
+The Ayr Academy camp price includes three meals a day, beverages and snacks.
+Breakfast and dinner will be served in the school’s dining facility across from the Ayr Dorm.

-Plate/bag lunches will be served slope-side at the Highland Mountain Café, a full-service eatery in Highland’s base lodge.
+Plate/bag lunches will be served slope-side at Highland Mountain in a designated camp dining area.

 When not riding on the mountain or in the HTC there’s plenty of off-slope entertainment.

 Can’t sit still?
-Jump into one of many camp games, knockout or foam pit drop sessions.
+Jump into one of many Ayr camp dodgeball games, knockout or foam pit drop sessions.